-According to statistics provided by the United States Federal Government (on AIDS.gov) there are more than 1.2 million people living with HIV in America.
-There about 50,000 new cases diagnosed each each year and approximately almost 1 in 8 of individuals infected with HIV don’t even know they are infected.
-Further, according to 2013 data provided from the Center of Disease Control, Atlanta, GA is the 8th highest city with new cases of infection.
+According to statistics provided by the United States Federal Government (on AIDS.gov), there are more than 1.2 million people living with HIV in America.
+There about 50,000 new cases diagnosed each year and approximately almost 1 in 8 of individuals infected with HIV don’t even know they are infected.
+Further, according to 2013 data provided from the Center for Disease Control, Atlanta, GA is the 8th highest city with new cases of infection.

 Sean Ellis has been participating in AIDS Walk Atlanta for three years now.
 He belongs to a team dubbed “Max’s Men” for which he is currently a co-captain with his good friend, Charlie Ballard.
 “The team is named after our friend Max,’ Ellis explains, “who is known affectionately as Nana.
 He is our bartender, baker extraordinaire and most importantly our friend.”